image of the earth

 A battery exposed to very hot temperatures will be prone to more damage, but by how much?
 Will an EV in Arizona have a different battery life than the same car driven in Norway?
 To find out, we grouped the vehicles based on the following climate conditions:

-• Temperate: Fewer than 5 days per year over 80 F (27 C) or under 23 F (-5 C).
+• Temperate: Fewer than five days per year over 80 F (27 C) or under 23 F (-5 C).

-• Hot: More than 5 days per year over 80 F (27 C).
+• Hot: More than five days per year over 80 F (27 C).

 As illustrated below, vehicles driven in hot climates showed a notably faster rate of decline than those driven in moderate climates.
 This is not great news if you and your fleet toil under the hot sun.

-Heat and cold weather also impact your day-to-day range.
 To understand how, take a look at our analysis detailing how temperature affects EV range.

 Figure 6: Batteries exposed to hot days degrade faster than those in temperate climates.

-2. Level 2: 240 volt – typical for home or fleet charging.
+2. AC Level 2 (240 volts) – typical for home or fleet charging

-3. Direct current fast charger: DCFC – for faster top ups.
+3. Direct current fast charger (DCFC) – for faster top-ups

 For an overview of charging and related costs, read our simple guide to EV charging.